 The Importance of Customer Service When Switching Merchant Accounts

-You will also want to make sure they can service the POS systems and any other hardware they are selling you.
+You will also want to make sure your payment processor can service the POS systems and any other hardware they sell you.
 Companies like Square and Stripe, which lease equipment, have notoriously bad customer service.
 You do not want to be stuck on the phone with the sultry sounds of Kenny G on saxophone while a line of angry customers starts piling up in front of you.

 See what type of customer care arrangement a new payment processor offers.
 The best arrangement is a dedicated point-person who picks up the phone or answers their email.